MakeSchool/mediabook-demo/M001-WorkingWithVariables/p005_variables-checkin.md

 # Variables Check-in

 Check your understanding of variables in Python with these question.
-Remember that you can
+Remember that you can always revisit the Variables video to review these concepts.

 <FlashCard prompt={"In your own words, can you describe what a variable is in Python?"} explanation={"In programming, a variable is a container for a value.
 You can think of a variable as a box.
 Each box has a label called the variable name and contains a value.
 Variables can be initialized and reassigned to new values."} />